Skip to Content

 Fried Calamari Perfect Crispy Breaded Squid Rings

-Crispy fried calamari, a seafood lovers dream, I prefer my squid rings breaded for extra crunch & they take mere minutes to cook to perfection.
+Crispy fried calamari, a seafood lover's dream, these squid rings are breaded for extra crunch, and they take minutes to cook to perfection.

 Overhead fried and breaded calamari rings with romesco sauce, leeks, chorizo and capers.